jrebecchi/React-Web-Media-Player/README.md

 A React Player that can play videos, audio tracks, slideshows, with an easily customizable design.

-Please find the demo [here](https://johannc.github.io/Demo-React-Web-Media-Player/).
+Please find the demo [here](https://react-web-media-player.herokuapp.com/) and the full API docs [here](https://react-web-media-player.herokuapp.com/docs).

 ## Installation